You are Now Starting: Unit 2 – Sit n Go Advanced Strategy

 When considering a value bet in the early stages of a Sit and Go then consider these two rules:

-- Don’t make bets for a significant portion of your stack when you’ll usually only get called if you’re beat, especially when you are in position and can end the hand with a check.
+1. Don’t make bets for a significant portion of your stack when you’re likely to only get called if you’re beat, especially when you are in position and can end the hand with a check.

 Follow those two rules and you will find it a lot easier to avoid nasty situations in the early stages that could end your time in the tournament.